Cancer fighting benefits of garlic consumption

 And in even more good news for food-cures that help fight cancer in women

 Ovarian protection that suits to a tea!

-According to a recent Associated Press report, some Swedish research suggested that daily consumption of several glasses of tea may have a profound effect on the incidence of ovarian cancer - the fourth leading cause of cancer deaths in women.
-The survey-type study involved over 61,000 Swedish women over a period of 15 years.
-The results:
+According to an Associated Press report, some Swedish research suggested that daily consumption of several glasses of tea may have a profound effect on the incidence of ovarian cancer - one of the leading causes of cancer deaths in women.
+The study involved over 61,000 Swedish women over a period of 15 years.

 The results: Those who drank 2 or more cups of tea every day enjoyed as much as a 46% reduction in their risk of developing ovarian cancer.
 Drinking less than this amount still helped measurably, but not nearly as dramatically as the 2-cups-and-up crowd.
 Though the research didn't isolate benefits by tea types, most respondents were habitual drinkers of the black tea varieties.